Updated: Sep 12

 Examples of language play with toddlers include:

--rhymes with actions associated with them (such as Pat-A-Cake)
+-rhyming songs with actions associated with them (such as Pat-A-Cake)

 -interacting with books: listening to a short rhyming book, pointing to pictures in response to caregivers asking, “What is it?”

 -playing following direction games such as Simon Says

 Language play develops both expressive and receptive language skills.
 Expressive language is the child’s ability to produce language while receptive language is the ability to understand language.

 Tips Don’t explicitly ask your child to speak or repeat words.
 This can lead to frustration and result in resistance to speaking.
 Provide language models and allow time/space for your child’s natural tendency for speaking to emerge.

 When children experiment with actions in order to produce a result(s) it is considered cause and effect play.
 Typically cause and effect play involves children manipulating objects or toys.
 Unlike social reciprocal play and language play, babies and toddlers can experience deep learning while engaging in cause and effect play independently.